 Why can't you deep dive with a full face mask?

-Reefmasks designed to handle 1 meter of deep pressure from the ocean, and this is due to the volume of air in the full face mask being greater than traditional snorkels.
+Why can't you deep dive with a full mask?
+Reef masks are designed to handle 1 meter of deep pressure from the ocean, and this is due to the volume of air in the whole face mask being greater than traditional snorkels.
 If you go one further, then one meter the pressure on the face mask will become intense and painfully.
-Another factor to consider is equalizing when you dive, and this cant be done in a full face snorkel as your unable to pinch your nose!
+Another factor to consider is equalizing when you dive, and this cant be done in full face goggles as your unable to pinch your nose!

 Can I use a full face snorkel if I have a beard?